Interdisciplinary Brain Science

 In total, it was possible to achieve a maximum of 12 ECTS credits for all 6 courses.

 The credits for the 6 courses are distributed as follows:

 |Brain medicine for non-specialists

 Advanced: 1 ECTS

-* It is possible to only take the Basic exam, or both Basics and Advanced, but not only the Advanced exam.
+* It was possible to only take the Basic exam, or both Basics and Advanced, but not only the Advanced exam.